Eccentric millisecond pulsar + subdwarf B star from rotationally delayed accretion-induced-collapse scenario: Abstract

 \section{Abstract}

-Neutron star + helium star systems are attracting more and more attentions.
-Following the rotationally delayed accretion-induced-collapse (RD-AIC) scenario, I predict that there could be eccentric millisecond pulsar + subdwarf B (MSP + sdB), at least eccentric neutron star + subdwarf B (NS + sdB) systems in the Galaxy.
-I show the predictions on their orbital parameters, including MSP mass, secondary mass, eccentricity and orbital period.
-Based on two detailed binary population synthesis calculations, we find that their Galactic birth rate is $(0.67-1.5)\times10^{\rm -4}~{\rm yr^{\rm -1}}$.
-Then, a very conservative upper limit of their number in the Galaxy is 6700-15000.
-They have an age of hundreds of Myr and then should be discovered in relatively young environments.
-In addition, most of the MSPs in the eccentric MSP + sdB systems have a mass less massive than 1.5 $M_{\odot}$.
-I simply discuss their future potential applications in astrophysical fields.
+Eccentric millisecond pulsar + helium white dwarf (MSP + He WD) systems have attracted increasing attention, with the rotationally delayed accretion-induced collapse (RD-AIC) scenario proposed as a possible formation channel.
+Given the similarity between the formation channels of He WDs and subdwarf B (sdB) stars, eccentric MSP + sdB binaries could also exist in the Galaxy, though none have been detected so far.
+Theoretical predictions of their properties would greatly aid in their discovery.
+Here, within the RD-AIC framework, I present predictions for their orbital parameters, including MSP mass, secondary mass, eccentricity and orbital period.
+Based on two detailed binary population synthesis calculations, I estimate their Galactic birth rate to be $(0.67-1.5)\times10^{\rm -4}~{\rm yr^{\rm -1}}$.
+Then, a very conservative upper limit for their total number in the Galaxy is 15000, implying that the most optimistic fraction of eccentric MSP + sdB systems among all MSP + sdB populations could reach up to 55\%.
+These systems are relatively young, with ages on the order of a few hundred Myr, and should therefore be found in relatively young environments.
+Furthermore, most MSPs in such eccentric binaries have masses below 1.5 $M_{\odot}$.
+I also briefly discuss their potential future applications in various astrophysical context.